Advertiser Disclosure

 • Wells Fargo Signature card

-Bottom Line: Shopping insurances and protections for eligible items you purchase with your card can offer valuable economic benefits should the item become damaged, lost, stolen, or you find the item for a lower price.
+Bottom Line: Shopping insurance policies and protections for eligible items you purchase with your card can offer valuable financial benefits should the item become damaged, lost, or stolen, or if you find it at a lower price.
 When purchasing an item with your applicable credit card, be sure to save receipts in case you need to file a claim.

 Travel Insurance Benefits and Protection

-In addition to shopping protections, you’ll find several valuable travel insurance benefits on select credit cards.
+In addition to shopping protections, you’ll find several valuable travel insurance benefits on many credit cards.

 Let’s dive into a few key travel insurance coverages and a list of some of the best cards on which you can find these benefits.